casadi/casadi.github.io/content/blog/parfor/index.md

 In conclusion, we demonstrated a new way to solve NLPs in parallel with CasADi.
-Finally, note that we have an unrelated parallelization mechanism ( [map](https://web.casadi.org/docs/#map) ) to evaluate e.g. constraints of a single NLP in parallel.
+Finally, note that we have an unrelated [parallelization mechanism](https://web.casadi.org/docs/#map) to evaluate e.g. constraints of a single NLP in parallel.